anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     *   `invitations`
     *   `mail` (for `firestore-send-email` extension)
     *   `templates` (for `firestore-send-email` extension)
+*   **Charting/Analytics:** Highcharts will be used for displaying analytics and reports.
+This will require integrating Highcharts with React components and ensuring data is formatted appropriately for the charts.
 *   **Email Sending:** The `firestore-send-email` extension will be used for templated emails.
 This needs to be configured and templates created.
 *   **Firebase Emulator Suite:** Leverage heavily for local development and testing of Firebase features, including email sending if supported by the emulator or through mock setup.